tsusanto/gt/_posts/2025-08-03-bento-box-dinner.md

 * marinated bean sprouts
 * tofu with cabbage soup

-We went to Dallas last weekend to watch a Pickleball Pro MLP tournament and we got to see all our favorite pro players in person.
+We went to Dallas last weekend to watch a Pickleball Pro MLP tournament, where we got to see all our favorite pro players in person.

-Dallas turned out to be a foodie trip.
-We enjoyed a mediterranean buffet at Dimassi's Restaurant, had the best bbq I've ever had at Hard Eight BBQ.
-We also visited korea town in Carrolton, TX and had a really good korean lunch box to go from a place called MeatBanchan, which we brought to the pickleball tournament facility.
+The trip also turned into a foodie adventure.
+We enjoyed a Mediterranean buffet at Dimassi’s Restaurant, had the best BBQ I’ve ever tasted at Hard Eight, and visited Korea Town in Carrollton, TX.
+There, we picked up a delicious Korean lunch box from MeatBanchan and brought it along to the tournament.

-The pickleball pro tournament was such an amazing and memorable experience for both of us.
-It was held at Pickler Universe, a topnotch new pickleball facility.
-Unlike other pro sports, these pickleball pro players were walking around the facility like regular folks so it was very easy to ask them for autographs or take a photo.
-Ben Johns and Tyra Black were so nice and friendly.
+The tournament itself was such an amazing and memorable experience.
+It was held at Pickler Universe, a top-notch new pickleball facility.
+Unlike other professional sports, the players were walking around just like everyone else, making it easy to ask for autographs or take photos.
+Ben Johns and Tyra Black were both incredibly kind and friendly.

-The tournament sponsors gave out free generous samples of cocktails, wine and beer.
-We had many helpings of it and thoroughly enjoyed the drinks with our delicious korean bento box lunch.
+The sponsors added to the fun by handing out generous free samples of cocktails, wine, and beer.
+We happily enjoyed several rounds along with our Korean bento lunch.

-The korean bento box was so good it inspired me to make bento style meals at home, so I bought some bento boxes and used it at home for our meals.

-Today is the first time I used them and it turned out well.
+That bento box was so good it inspired me to start making bento-style meals at home.
+I bought a set of bento boxes, and today was the first time I used them—it turned out great!

-I'm really grateful to have nice neighbors.
-One of them gave us a big bunch of yard long beans they grew in their backyard and I used it in tonight's dinner.
+I’m also really grateful for our kind neighbors.
+One of them recently shared a big bunch of yard-long beans from their garden, and I used them in tonight’s dinner.

 <figure class="align-left">
   <a href="#"><img src="{{ '/images/dallas-pickleball-mlp.jpg' | absolute_url }}" alt=""></a>